BBC Elstree Centre: BBC Elstree Centre

 When the BBC bought the Elstree site in 1984 to produce its new soap opera EastEnders (first aired on 19 February 1985), it did not purchase the equipment within the building.
-Some sources state that as a consequence, Central TV's studio technicians were instructed to make the equipment left behind inoperable (there are particular claims about the camera prisms being smashed).
+Some sources state that, as a consequence, Central TV's studio technicians were instructed to make the equipment left behind inoperable (there are particular claims about the camera prisms being smashed).
 Other sources dispute this, claiming the equipment was already so old and worthless there would have been no gain in intentionally disabling it.
 When the BBC moved in, it repaired equipment that was not beyond repair, sometimes using spare parts from identical pieces of equipment already in BBC use.
 The EMI 2001 television cameras used in Studio 3 at BBC Television Centre, Shepherd's Bush, were moved into the newly renamed 'BBC Elstree Centre' as part of that studio's refurbishment, instead of being stripped down for spare parts.
 Central TV's own EMI 2001s were considered to be beyond economic repair by BBC staff sent to examine the site, regardless of whether they had been intentionally disabled or not by Central TV employees.
 Elstree kept the EMI 2001s until 1991.
 Elstree's first new cameras were to be Thomson TTV-1531s, one of the last plumbicon-tubed cameras to be made.
-These camera were again replaced in the mid-1990s with Thomson TTV-1542 and TTV-1647 lightweight cameras using the then-new camera technology of a charge-coupled device (CCD).
+These cameras were again replaced in the mid-1990s with Thomson TTV-1542 and TTV-1647 lightweight cameras using the then-new camera technology of a charge-coupled device (CCD).
 Widescreen was introduced in 1999, using Philips/Thomson LDK 100s.
 In 2010, the cameras across the site were again upgraded, this time to Sony HSC-300s.

 In August 2022, it was reported that the BBC was considering selling the studios and leasing them back for production.

+By 2024, BBC Studioworks had completed a deal with AXA and Oxygen Studios where a large part of the BBC Elstree site was sold for redevelopment.
+Eastenders will remain in a now reduced BBC Elstree site as part of a deal made, where Eastenders can reside there for 25 years.
+EastEnders left their Studio C in July 2024 and the large audience based Studio D closed in December 2024.
+The election ‘hub’ in the old galleries of studio C has been moved to BBC New Broadcasting House in central London.
+BBC Studioworks have now taken over control Stages 5 and 6 at Elstree Film and TV Studios, with these stages now being used by Eastenders, as a replacement for Studio C. BBC Studioworks have also taken over control of George Lucas Stage 1 at Elstree Film and TV Studios, which will now be used as a replacement for Studio D.